-The former Gaisce Council comprised of 13 members.
+The Gaisce Council comprises of 15 members.
 Gaisce Council members are appointed for a three year term and comprise President’s Award Leaders, Gaisce awardees, business supporters and those with relevant experience.
 The nomination of Council includes the appointment of a Chairman.
-Gaisce are currently recruiting for new council members for the 2015-2018 term.

 John is the Director of Ireland 2016, the 100 year anniversary commemorations of the 1916 Easter Rising.